GAA Season Heats Up as Munster Hurling Championship Enters Crucial Round 2

 What's Next

 The championship will continue through May and June, building towards the All-Ireland semi-finals and final in the summer.
-GAA+ will provide live and on-demand streaming for 40 exclusive Championship matches in 2026, ensuring fans across Ireland and the diaspora can follow the action.
+The Cork versus Limerick clash in Round 2 is likely to be the defining fixture of the Munster Championship's early stages, and the result will shape the narrative of the competition for weeks to come.
+GAA+ will provide live and on-demand streaming for 40 exclusive Championship matches in 2026, ensuring fans across Ireland and the diaspora can follow the action as it unfolds.